Language: EN

 }

-In this example, we show how to find the price of a specific product using a dictionary.
+In this example, it shows how to search for the price of a specific product using a dictionary.

-// Create a dictionary to store the prices of the products
+// Create a dictionary to store product prices

 var productPrices = new Dictionary<string, double>();